 However, a slight error in the calculation of any other nutrient can lead to inaccurate values.
 Thus, experimental methods, such as Thin-Layer Chromatography (TLC), High-Performance Liquid chromatography (HPLC), chemical-based methods like titration, gravimetric, colorimetric, and physical methods like polarimetry are also used.

 Total number of Calories

 Let’s start by first defining a calorie.
 A calorie is a unit of energy.
-The scientific definition of a calorie is the amount of energy required to raise the temperature of 1 kg of water by 1 degree celsius.
+The scientific definition of a calorie is the amount of energy required to raise the temperature of 1 gram of water by 1 degree celsius.
 Some other common units of energy you might know are joules, watts, and horsepower.
-In reality, the calorie that we see mentioned on food labels is actually a kilocalorie.
-So 1 food calorie (kcal) is equal to 1000 calories.
+In reality, the Calorie that we see mentioned on food labels is actually a kilocalorie.
+So 1 food Calorie (kcal) is equal to 1000 calories.
 Now, how do manufacturers calculate the total number of calories in your food?